Iterative Topic Taxonomy Induction with LLMs: A Case Study of Electoral Advertising: Introduction

 Manual annotation of large-scale text corpora is expensive and time-consuming, prompting widespread use of topic modeling techniques such as Latent Dirichlet Allocation (LDA) \cite{blei2003latent} and non-negative matrix factorization (NMF) \cite{lee1999learning} for unsupervised topic discovery.
 Although effective in identifying topics, these methods produce topic representations that are not readily interpretable and often require human labeling.
 To automate this step, previous works have explored probabilistic labeling \cite{magatti2009automatic}, summarization-based methods \cite{wan2016automatic,cano2014automatic}, and the sequence-to-sequence model \cite{alokaili2020automatic}.
 Recently, hierarchical topic modeling frameworks such as BERTopic \cite{grootendorst2022bertopic} have gained wide adoption.
 BERTopic builds on contextualized representations and density-based clustering.
 Building on this approach, we propose a multi-step topic generation framework that leverages large language models (LLMs) \cite{brown2020language} to produce semantically rich and coherent labels.

 Recent studies have also explored the use of LLMs to identify nuanced topics and uncover latent themes and arguments.
 LLMs-in-the-loop approach has been used for understanding fine-grained topics \cite{islam-goldwasser-2025-uncovering,islam2025discovering}. \citet{islam2025discovering} employed a seed set of initial themes to guide their framework, while \citet{islam-goldwasser-2025-uncovering} assumed a predefined set of themes and then employ their framework to uncover arguments.
 In contrast, our method operates without any initial seed set, instead iteratively constructing a topic taxonomy from scratch.
-This enables greater flexibility and adaptability in capturing latent discourse structures within large, dynamic social media corpora.
+This enables greater flexibility and adaptability when inducing topic structure in large, dynamic social media corpora.

 In this paper, we propose a novel two-pass iterative topic generation framework (Figure~\ref{fig:overview}) that combines the strengths of unsupervised machine learning with the interpretive capabilities of LLMs.
 Our approach applies unsupervised clustering techniques to identify latent topical structures within a document corpus, followed by an iterative process where LLMs evaluate existing topics and generate new ones as needed.
-This method allows for the discovery of semantically rich and coherent topics without relying on predefined labels or human intervention.
+This method allows for the discovery of semantically rich and coherent topics without relying on predefined labels or direct human intervention.
 The output of this process is a set of coherent and interpretable document clusters, which can be used for downstream tasks such as supervised classification.